-Students whose academic placement results indicate a need for pre-college development in mathematics must register for and continually enroll in the corresponding developmental course(s) until is it passed with a grade of C- or better.
+Students whose academic placement results indicate a need for pre-college development in mathematics must register for and continually enroll in the corresponding developmental course(s) until is it passed with a grade of Cor better.
 Once students have met this requirement, they must enroll in the corresponding academic course(s).
-Courses numbered with a first digit of 0 are developmental and will not count towards any degree.
+Developmental courses begin with a 1, have a 0 as the second digit and a designator of "D" at the end of the course number.
+These courses are not college level and do not count towards hours used for graduation.
+They are calculated in the GPA and are used for semester creditload.